arista-eosplus/pyeapi/README.md

 The configuration above enables eAPI with the default settings.
 This enables eAPI to listen for connections on HTTPS port 443 by default.

 __Step 3.__ Create a local user
-The user is used to authenticate commands for use during eAPI calls.  s
+The user is used to authenticate commands for use during eAPI calls.

 ```
 switch(config)# username eapi secret icanttellyou